10 Biggest Coffee Companies in the World

 Founded by Dutch immigrant Alfred Peet in 1966, the original goal of Peet’s Coffee was to introduce the dark roast espresso blends popular in Europe to the American palate.
 The gamble turned out to be a huge success!
 Over 50 years later, Peet’s now sells a huge selection of coffee – featuring all roast levels and blends and single origins from around the world – and tea.

-Centered in Emeryville, California, JDE Peet’s is both a retailer and a chain of cafes.
+Centred in Emeryville, California, JDE Peet’s is both a retailer and a chain of cafes.
 There are 240 Peet’s outlets, but the brand’s coffee beans are also sold in stores and online.
-In 2020, Peet’s Coffee was bought by Dutch company JDE, at which time Peet’s was valued at USD 17.3 billion!
+In 2020, Peet’s Coffee was bought by Dutch company JDE, at which time Peet’s was valued at USD 17.3 billion (CAD 22.5 billion)!

 If you’re interested in trying Peet’s coffee, check out our Peet’s Coffee subscription review.